vuongducphuong/documentation/content/applications/sales/sales/products_prices/ewallets_giftcards.rst

 Before creating an eWallet program, it is necessary to create an eWallet **top-up** product.
 Top-ups are pre-defined digital credit values added to an eWallet in exchange for its equivalent in real currency.
-These credits can then be used as a payment method in the eCommerce shop or :abbr:`PoS (Point of Sale)`.
+These credits can then be used as a payment method in the eCommerce shop or :abbr:`PoS (Điểm bán hàng)`.
 Top-up values can be of different amounts.

 .. example::
    A $50 top-up can be bought for $50, and adds that same amount of credits to the eWallet.